top At 40, a person is ...

 You probably don't even need that.
 Just make the course downhill all the way.

 top What Will It Take To Run a 2-Hour Marathon?

-It is a clumsy piece or writing.
+is a clumsy piece or writing.
 It may well make sense to the tiny minority of people who know (or care) what a "sub-two" marathon refers to.

 Runner's World it's not even clear that the piece is about athletics.
 It could have meant any sort of marathon: watching a TV series, eating long sandwiches: anything.

 Wouldn't it have been simpler, clearer to write something like:

 In the past 16 years, marathon runners have cut the world record from 2hr 06:23 to 2hr 03:23.
 But as they get closer to the 2 hour mark, further improvements will become progressively harder to achieve.

 top Diners Tend To Eat More If Their Companions Are Overweight